-Will your savings plus Social Security and any pensions cover your expenses in retirement?
+Will your retirement savings plus Social Security and any pensions cover your expenses in retirement?
 This is the time to find out.
-These steps will help you take stock.
+These retirement planning steps will help you take stock.
 If you’ve been saving for retirement all along, you may discover that you’re on target and simply need to keep doing what you’re doing.
-If you’re falling short of your savings goal, you still have a five-year window of time to make adjustments.
+If you’re falling short of your savings goal, you still have a five-year window of time to adjust.

 Estimate Your Monthly Retirement Income

 Where will your money come from when you retire?
 The primary sources of income for most retirees include:

 If you are a beneficiary of this valuable benefit, you will get a guaranteed amount based on your salary history and years of service, either in a lump sum or with monthly payments for the rest of your life, provided you are vested.
 During retirement planning, talk to your HR representative—for your current and any previous employers—about pension benefits for which you will be eligible and their amounts.

 With all the news about failing and underfunded pensions in recent years, you may wonder if yours is secure.
 While not the guarantee they once were, pensions are protected by contracts, laws, and regulations.
 Private pensions also may be insured by the federal Pension Benefit Guaranty Corporation (PBGC), which will pay benefits up to a certain limit should a business fail.

 If you have paid Social Security taxes during your working life, you may qualify for Social Security benefits when you retire.
 The Social Security Administration provides a variety of online calculators that can help you plan for retirement and estimate your future benefits based on different retirement ages.
 You also can create a personal “my Social Security account” to review your expected benefits based on your actual work history to date.
 (If you have a public pension and also qualify for Social Security, be sure to use the WEP calculator as your Social Security benefits may be reduced.)